Which Planet Is Farthest From Earth

 Q: Which planet is always farthest from Earth?

 A: There is no single planet that is always farthest from Earth.
-The distance between Earth and other planets varies due to their different orbital speeds and positions around the Sun.
+Because of that, the distance between Earth and other planets varies due to their different orbital speeds and positions around the Sun.
 Neptune is generally considered the farthest planet since Pluto is no longer classified as a planet, but Uranus can be farther from Earth than Neptune at times.

 Q: How is the distance between planets measured?